What are Facial Implants?

-Permanent chin implants can be placed as part of face and neck lift, or as a stand-alone procedure.
-They obviously improve the projection and the shape of the chin for people in whom the chin is weak, but they also usually enhance shape of the overall jawline and neck.
+Permanent chin implants can be placed as part of the face and neck lift, or as a stand-alone procedure.
+They obviously improve the projection and the shape of the chin for people in whom the chin is weak, but they also usually enhance the shape of the overall jawline and neck.
 They are implanted either through a small skin incision in the submental crease (the natural crease that forms under the chin) or through a small incision inside the mouth at the base of the lower front teeth.

-Sunken temples are one of the many signs of advancing age, and are also sometimes seen after certain types of neurosurgery and accidents.
+Sunken temples are one of the many signs of advancing age.
+They are also sometimes seen after certain types of neurosurgery and accidents.
 Emptiness at the temples may be more obvious is people with thin faces and shorter hair.
-Restorative implants can be placed using discreet incisions behind the hairline, and can permanently improve appearance.
+Dr. Fante can place restorative implants behind the hairline, and can permanently improve appearance.

 Disappearing lips can be a concern for both men and women as they age.
 Most of us lose volume in the lips, and this together with the effects of sun, frequent movement, (and tobacco for those who use it) causes vertical lip lines, loss of definition at the border between the vermilion and the skin, and general shrinking of the lips.

-Facial Fat Transfer
+Facial Fat Injections

 Are Facial Implants Safe?

 While the problematic breast implants are liquid silicone that leaks, facial implants have solid silicone (that can’t leak) or porous polyethylene plastic.
 Both materials have a long track record of safe use throughout the body in millions of patients.
 As for any implanted foreign body such as screws, pins, and artificial joints, there is a small chance of infection from dental procedures and other surgery, and so you would want to ask your doctor whether prophylactic antibiotics might be advisable.

 What is the Recovery from Facial Implant Surgery?